practicalli/neovim/version-control/neogit.md

 `c` for a new commit, `a` to amend the latest commit, `w` to reword a commit message, `e` to add staged changes to existing commit

+A new commit or amend commit qill open a new window to write a commit message (using a git commit message template if defined)

+`:wq` to save a commit message and initiate the commit.

+`:q!`  to cancel the commit from the commit message buffer.

 ## Stashing changes